 Despite the broking industry repeatedly outlining the benefits of trail and suggesting there is no evidence to prove negative impacts of it, the NSW government claimed that the payment of trail increases consumer costs and provides “little incentive” for “sellers” such as brokers to improve consumer outcomes.

 It continues: “The problem of trailing commissions is that they result in sellers of products continuing to receive income, irrespective of the level of service they are providing to consumers.
-This increases costs for consumers,” the report noted.
+This increases costs for consumers.

 “Indeed, sellers have little incentive to apply their skills to improve the situation of people to whom they have already sold products.